Custom FM Waveform

 | positive scalar

-The ratio of Sample rate (Hz) to each element of the vector Pulse repetition frequency (Hz) must be an integer.
+Ratio Sample rate (Hz) for each element of the vector Pulse repetition frequency (Hz) must be an integer.

-This constraint is equivalent to requiring that the pulse repetition interval be an integer multiple of the sampling interval.
+This restriction is equivalent to the requirement that the pulse repetition interval it was an integer multiple of the sampling interval.

 |